ETCLabs/EtcPal/README.md

 ## Platform Ports

-lwpa is currently ported for the following platforms and toolchains:
+lwpa is currently ported for the following platforms:
-+ Windows
++ Microsoft Windows
-  - Visual Studio 2015 (x86 and x86_64)
 + MQX RTOS
-  - CodeWarrior/ARM-GCC
-  - IAR Embedded Workbench

 ## Building